rhammell/forest-watch/README.md

 </div>

-Projects can be explored by either clicking a menu item or map polygon.
-This will scoll the menu to highlight selected project's details, and center the map on the corresponding boundary polygon.
+Clicking a menu item or map polygon will scroll the menu to highlight the selected project's details, and center the map on the corresponding boundary polygon.

-Buttons along the bottom of the map allow user to choose the date range and format of satellite imagery to display.
-True Color, False Color, and NDVI imagery formats each provide a unique way to visualize the land-cover encompassed by a project's outline.
+Buttons along the map bottom allow users to select the date range and type of satellite imagery to display.

 <div align="center">
   <div>